 Importance of Having a Will

-A structured and legally robust will, secured by a knowledgeable attorney, ensures seamless wealth transition.
+A structured and legally robust will, secured by a knowledgeable attorney, ensures a seamless wealth transition.
 Not having a will implies that state laws dictate the distribution of assets, often detracting from the deceased’s wishes.
 For instance, in the absence of a will, one’s spouse may receive only a fraction of the estate if the deceased has living parents or siblings.
 Thus, a will, in effect, acts as a protective shield against such legal discrepancies.

 Components of a Comprehensive Estate Plan